-These annual consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and effective as of February 28, 2019.
-These consolidated financial statements have been prepared on a historical cost basis except for certain financial assets which are recorded at fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+These annual financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and effective as of February 29, 2020.
+These financial statements have been prepared on a historical cost basis except for certain financial assets which are recorded at fair value.
+In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.

-Basis of Consolidation
+Basis of Presentation